WoshiWoshu/NWP_mychap_2018/README.md

 # NWP_mychap_2018
 Second year project in C in which the goal is to perform a challenge-handshake authentication protocol (CHAP) to an authen-ticating entity.
 In other word to create a client that interact with an authenticating entity (the server).
-It implements a low level protocol as a UDP client with different phases.
+It implements a low level protocol as a UDP client with different preliminary phases.

 USAGE :

-1) Make.
+    Make.

-2) ./client -t [TARGET_NAME] -p [PORT] -P [PASSWORD].
+    ./client -t -p -P.

+    -t : Target Name.

+    -p : Port.

+    -P : Password.

 EXEMPLE :

-> ./client -t localhost -p 4241 -P “epitech21”
+    > ./client -t localhost -p 4241 -P “epitech21”.

-> Secret: ‘Sh0k0b0n’
+    Output: Secret: ‘Sh0k0b0n’.

-> ./client -t localhost -p 4242 -P “wrong_password”
+    ./client -t localhost -p 4242 -P “wrong_password”.

-> KO
+    Ouput : KO.